Artificial Neural Networks

 ANN in business

 There are a lot of potential when it comes to using neural networks to accomplish business purposes such as accounting, financial analysis, resource allocation or scheduling.
-With databases, for instance, ANN could help in identifying patterns among stored information.
+With databases, for instance, artificial neural networks could help in identifying patterns among stored information.

 For example, a marketing application integrated with a neural network system.
 The Airline Marketing Tactician (AMT) is a computer system which was trained to assist the marketing control of airline seat allocations.
 It is mainly used to monitor and make recommendations around booking.
 Also, the information collected makes the application able to change rapidly and continuously, and that could provide technological advantages for the users of the system.